awslabs/kubeflow-manifests/docs/deployment/vanilla/guide.md

 #### Exposing Kubeflow over Load Balancer

-In order to expose Kubeflow over an external address you can setup AWS Application Load Balancer.
-Please take a look at the [load-balancer](../add-ons/load-balancer/README.md) guide to set it up.
+In order to expose Kubeflow over an external address, you can set up AWS Application Load Balancer.
+Please take a look at the [Load Balancer guide](/docs/deployment/add-ons/load-balancer/guide/) to set it up.

 ### Change default user password

-For security reasons, we don't want to use the default password for the default Kubeflow user when installing in security-sensitive environments.
+For security reasons, we do not recommend using the default password for the default Kubeflow user when installing in security-sensitive environments.
 Instead, you should define your own password before deploying.
 To define a password for the default user:

 1. Pick a password for the default user, with email `user@example.com`, and hash it using `bcrypt`: